 If you believe that a hormonal imbalance may be contributing to your mental health concerns, but you are concerned about the risks associated with BHRT, there is still hope of modulating your hormones.
 As you’ve likely read before if you frequently read my blog posts, I’m a strong advocate for the therapeutic order, meaning that I believe in using the least invasive methods of treatments first and then moving on to a more invasive treatment option only if the less invasive, more natural options are unsuccessful in a particular case.
 The research shows that there is a wide variety of natural substances that are effective in modulating reproductive hormones without the added risks of vitamin and mineral depletion and cancer that are involved with more invasive options.
 I’ve seen very good results in modulating my patients’ hormones using these natural treatment options and can attest to the fact that it’s possible to modulate hormones using them if you understand how they work (their mechanism of action) and when to use which.

-If you’d like to learn more about potential underlying causes of your mood dysregulation, such as reproductive hormones, other hormones, genetic factors, environmental exposures, and more so you can start feeling like yourself again, you’ll want to check out my latest book, Optimize Your Body, Heal Your Mind. -Dr. Janelle Louis ND
+If you’d like to learn more about potential underlying causes of your mood dysregulation, such as reproductive hormones, other hormones, genetic factors, environmental exposures, and more so you can start feeling like yourself again, you’ll want to check out my latest book, Optimize Your Body, Heal Your Mind.
+If you’d like more direct help, click here to learn more about how we can work together.-Dr. Janelle Louis ND